vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Results and discussion

 For completeness, Fig.\ \ref{fig:NOCscatter} also shows the approximate assessments (downwards triangles) of CX and vdW-DF2-b86r performance that we obtained in a pilot benchmarking.\cite{HyJiSh20} The differences in CX and vdW-DF2-b86r positions of upwards and downward filled triangles reflect the improvement that we have here made in benchmarking strategy relative to Ref.\ \onlinecite{HyJiSh20}.
 The systematic use of decoupling of spurious dipolar inter-cell attractions is found to have a clear effect on performance for the group of intermolecular NCI benchmark sets.

-We find that the use of vdW-DF hybrids leads to significant improvements for the description of problems characterized by strong NCIs.
+We find that the use of vdW-DF hybrids leads to significant improvements in the description of problems characterized by strong NCIs.
 The performance of AHCX and CX0p are again nearly identical but significantly better than dispersion-corrected HSE-D3 and of the regular vdW-DFs.
-This is expected because the hybrids are expected to have a more correct description of orbitals and the extent of the orbital is known to directly affect the strength of the vdW attraction.\cite{lo30,lo37,kleis07p100201,ts09,asymptoticseries,fullerenewisdom,C60crys}
+This is not surprising because the hybrids are expected to have a more correct description of orbitals and reshaping orbitals (and hence the density variation) will directly affect the strength of the vdW attraction.\cite{lo30,lo37,kleis07p100201,ts09,asymptoticseries,fullerenewisdom,C60crys}

-For a summary of overall progress that the hybrid vdW-DFs may bring for general molecular properties, we rely on the `easily available GMTKN51'.
-This is the subset of the GMTKN55 suite that omits the ALK8, DIPCS10, WATER27, and G21EA benchmarks sets.
-Fortunately, in excluding the 4 named benchmark sets, we are mostly removing from group 1, a class of that contains a total of 18 contributing benchmarks.
-It is therefore still meaningful to discuss functional performance in terms of per-group results.
-For comparison of performance we use the reference geometry and reference data of Ref.\ \onlinecite{gmtkn55} to determine the per-process deviation.
-We evaluate the weighted total mean absolute deviation measures (WTMAD1 and WTMAD2) that Grimme and co-workers introduced to allow a comparison also among the GMTKA55 groups.\cite{gmtkn55} The adaptation of these measures to the present GMTKN51 survey simply involves adjusting the counting of participating benchmark sets for GMTKN55 groups 1 and 4,\cite{gmtkn55} see SI material for further details.
+For a summary of overall progress that the hybrid vdW-DFs may bring for general molecular properties, we rely on the `easily available GMTKN53', defined above.
+This is the subset of the GMTKN55 suite that omits the WATER27 and G21EA benchmarks sets, for good reasons.\cite{BurkeSIE} Fortunately, with GMTKN53 we remove just one benchmark set in two groups and can still provide a balanced account.
+It is still meaningful to discuss functional performance in terms of per-group results as in the GMTKN55 study.\cite{gmtkn55}

+For comparison of performance we therefore use the reference geometry and reference data of Ref.\ \onlinecite{gmtkn55} to determine the deviation on each of the over 2000 molecular processes that are included.
+We evaluate the weighted total mean absolute deviation measures (WTMAD1 and WTMAD2) that Grimme and co-workers introduced to allow a comparison also among the GMTKA55 groups.\cite{gmtkn55} The adaptation of these measures to the present GMTKN53 survey simply involves adjusting the counting of participating benchmark sets for GMTKN55 groups 1 and 4,\cite{gmtkn55} see SI material for further details.

-Figure \ref{fig:GMTKN51comp} shows our summary functional comparison based on this `easily accessible GMTKN51', using WTMAD1 measures.
+Figure \ref{fig:GMTKN53comp} shows our summary functional comparison based on this `easily accessible GMTKN53', using WTMAD1 measures.
 The SI material lists the data for both WTMAD1 and WTMAD2 comparisons.
 We find that the AHCX performance is significantly better than dispersion-corrected HSE-D3 for this assessment of broad molecular properties.
-The AHCX also performs systematically better that the CX, which in turn performs at the level of dispersion-corrected revPBE-D3.
+The AHCX also performs systematically better than CX, which in turn performs at the level of dispersion-corrected revPBE-D3.
 The latter is reported to be one of the best performing dispersion corrected GGAs.\cite{gmtkn55}